This blog post is all about the best time to visit Laos.

 One of the best things about Laos is that you can experience so much in just 10 days.

-Whether you’re travelling from Thailand or making it your main destination, 10 days gives you enough time to:
+Whether you’re travelling to Laos from Thailand or making it your main destination, 10 days gives you enough time to:

 - Spend 3 days in Vientiane, the capital, soaking in its relaxed atmosphere and riverside sunset views.